 Safdie brothers’ ‘Uncut Gems‘ is truly a rare gem of a movie that leaves its viewers transfixed, much like Kevin Garnett with his opal.
 But it is relentless.
-The movie is a fast paced neo-noir thriller but also a wacky dark comedy with mind-blowing realism.
+The movie is a fast-paced neo-noir thriller but also a wacky dark comedy with mind-blowing realism.
 Yeah, that’s pretty much the Safdies’ way.
-But with ‘Uncut Gems’ they outdo themselves, creating a film which is nothing short of monumental.
+But with ‘Uncut Gems’, they outdo themselves, creating a film that is nothing short of monumental.
 From performances to cinematography, the movie takes risks and defies norms, transgressing the crime-thriller genre to stay true to itself.

-Set in 2012, ‘Uncut Gem’ follows Howard Ratner, a brash but charismatic jeweler and the frantic fast paced inertia of his life, as he juggles his work, his failing marriage, his affair with an younger employee (Julia Fox), and his compulsive gambling.
-He’s a risk taker, who essentially believes that the bigger the risk, the bigger the return could be.
-Due to this, he makes a gamble, with really high stakes, making himself a house of cards, only to find him falling.
+Set in 2012, ‘Uncut Gem’ follows Howard Ratner, a brash but charismatic jeweler, and the frantic fast, fast-paced inertia of his life as he juggles his work, his failing marriage, his affair with a younger employee (Julia Fox), and his compulsive gambling.
+He’s a risk taker who essentially believes that the bigger the risk, the bigger the return could be.
+Due to this, he gambles with really high stakes, making himself a house of cards, only to find himself falling.
 Sandler magnificently captures Ratner, and his desperation to find a way out as he finds himself trapped due to the decisions he made.

 The idea behind ‘Uncut Diamonds’ was conceived back in 2009, after they had finished their first feature, ‘Daddy Longlegs’, which was also based on their relationship with their father, and their parents’ divorce.
 But back then, they weren’t ready yet, and it took ten year’s of work, a few fruitful and necessary detours, to make the heart-throbbing and stirring visual masterpiece ‘Uncut Gems‘ is.

-Garnett’s acting debut has been widely praised, winning him critical acclaim from everywhere.
-We also have The Weeknd playing himself in the movie.
-The Safdie brothers actively chose to cast non-actors and actors in the film that had a relationship with New York in some way or another to create performances they felt genuine.
+Garnett’s acting debut has been widely praised, winning him critical acclaim worldwide.
+The Weeknd also plays himself in the movie.
+The Safdie brothers actively chose to cast non-actors and actors in the film who had a relationship with New York in some way to create performances they felt were genuine.

 Real Locations